joe7575/techage/README.md

 * [ts_vehicles](https://github.com/Thomas--S/ts_vehicles) from Thomas--S: A mod to provide cars and other vehicles for Minetest.
 * [ta_apiary](https://gitlab.com/lesya_minetest_mods/ta_apiary) from Olesya Sibidanova: TechAge Machines for beekeeping

+To be able to use many Forceload blocks (especially on public servers), you need to adjust the server settings in the `minetest.conf` file.
+The default value (16) is usually too low for most setups:

+    max_forceloaded_blocks = 200

+The appropriate value depends on the number of players and your setting for `techage_max_num_forceload_blocks`.

 For large servers with many players, the following packages are recommended:

 * lua-mashal for faster serialization/deserialization of data